 The top solar cells of a bifacial solar panel face the sun so they can absorb the available sun rays directly.
-This make is it no different than a conventional solar panel in this sense.
+This makes it no different than a conventional solar panel in this sense.

 The bottom cells, however, are designed to absorb reflected light.
 This means that unlike conventional one-sided panels, bifacial panels produce more energy when you angle them to a white roof or to the ground.

-Even more amazing is that since bifacial panels are all about light reflection, they are even more productive on cloudy days when the light is already diffused.
+Even more amazing is that since bifacial panels maximize on light reflection, they are even more productive on cloudy days when the light is already diffused.